Estimated reading time: 7 minutes

-We’ve all taken that job that was meant to be a stepping stone just to have it turn into a tombstone.
-Paychecks are so addictive, that before we know it, we’re stuck.
-When you have dependents, it’s scary to even consider leaving and pursuing something else.
+We’ve all taken that job that was meant to be a stepping stone to have it turn into a tombstone.
+Paychecks are so addictive that before we know it, we’re stuck.
+When you have dependents, it’s scary even to consider leaving and pursuing something else.

 Sometimes, we need to be scared.
 It’s motivating.
 When staying in a soul-destroying job is more frightening than leaving, you’re ready.
 Too many people choose to stay and never reach their full potential.